It’s one of the biggest Netflix hits of the year. Set in Malmö, Sweden, Young Wallender was in fact filmed in Vilnius

 The Lithuanian capital of Vilnius now has another significant film title to add to its increasingly impressive portfolio: Young Wallander.
-A new Netflix original series based on Henning Mankell’s best-selling novels about detective Kurt Wallander was brought to life in, among other locations, Šeškinė — a residential Vilnius neighbourhood that the producers managed to turn into the Swedish city of Malmö.
+The Netflix original series – based on Henning Mankell’s best-selling novels about detective Kurt Wallander – was brought to life in, among other locations, Šeškinė, a residential Vilnius neighbourhood that Netflix managed to turn into the Swedish city of Malmö.

 According to the series’ producers, Vilnius has already built a strong reputation as a film-friendly city and is especially valued for its huge cinematic potential.
 The city can also boast exceptional local crews and a diversity of settings and landscapes.
 Offering an abundance of compelling locations, from moody dark alleys and disused prisons to trendy restaurants, it provides the wide-ranging look and feel that creators were after.

 While Vilnius is usually celebrated for its UNESCO-listed Old Town and the surrounding natural landscapes, the producers wanted to film somewhere with a certain appearance and unique history. Šeškinė proved to be the best choice — the buildings are historically diverse and incredibly cinematic, with numerous shooting angles and creative options.